 When Charles Champlin, the late film critic and arts editor of The Los Angeles Times, read an advance copy of The Divorce Seekers, he wrote, “Though too young to have experienced an era firsthand, Sandra McGee immerses herself in the subject and captures in her writing the essence of the time.”

 The Psychic was Right

 Fast-forward to 2019.
 Today I spend an average of six to eight hours daily sitting in front of my laptop.
 On my writing resume, I have my name on the cover of seven nonfiction books co-authored with Bill, and on the bylines of three published magazine stories.
 I maintain two websites and two blogs.
 I know how to format interior pages for a print book and an eBook.
 And I’m receiving inquiries from others seeking my help with writing, indie publishing, and-or marketing their books.
-I was made for word-processing (my favorite key is delete) and I cannot imagine what it was like to write on a typewriter and make edits with an eraser or white-out.
+I was made for word-processing (my favorite keys are backspace and delete) and I cannot imagine what it was like to write on a typewriter and make edits with an eraser or white-out.
 However, despite the grammar for dummies-type books on my writing bookshelf, I’m still not a grammarian.